Niioon/CNN_Visualizations/index.md

 Visualizations of different features of MobileNetV2

 ## Edges
-The feature detectors in block 1 seem to respond to different kinds of edges.
 No total variation penalty was used to create the following videos, as it is counterproductive for edges.
 <html>

 <head>